TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 Learning to program is a marathon not a sprint, it is a journey full of ups and downs, struggles and triumphs.
 To get to the finish line you need grit.
 Grit is a combination of motivation and persistance, with it you can overcome any challenge.

-###Your Motivation For Learning Programming
+##Your Motivation For Learning Programming

 This could be to have a fufilling carrer that pays well, it could the creativtey outlet it provides, it may be to have the skills to build any sort of app you can think of, it might be to start your own company by turning a app idea you have into reality.
 It may be a combination of these reasons or even something else entirely.

 Whatever the resons you have for learning coding this is where your motivation for learning coding comes from.
 Because you are here reading this on this site I am assuming that you have your reason for learning coding sussed out.

-There are things that you can do to boost your motivation for learning programming though,
+Get inspired by the success of others:

+Blogs
-Get inspired by reading blogs of others who have successfully taught themselves programming: take them from this https://bryanttunbutr.wordpress.com/2016/01/03/you-can-get-a-coding-job/ http://newcodegirl.blogspot.co.uk
+take them from this https://bryanttunbutr.wordpress.com/2016/01/03/you-can-get-a-coding-job/ http://newcodegirl.blogspot.co.uk
 Get inspired on youtube